 The development of computer-use agents (CUAs)~\citep{claude_cua,operator} capable of autonomously operating across digital environments, including both operating systems (OS) and the web, creates significant potential to automate complex tasks and enhance user productivity.
 However, the inability of large language models (LLMs) to reliably distinguish between trusted user instructions and potentially untrusted data~\citep{zverev2024can} makes LLM-based CUAs vulnerable to indirect prompt injection~\citep{greshake2023not}, where attackers embed malicious instructions within an environment to hijack agent behavior.
 The complex and noisy nature of real-world webpages further amplifies this vulnerability, allowing adversarial attackers to exploit the CUA's OS-level access to cause tangible harms to users and computer systems.

 Despite these potential harms, realistic and comprehensive evaluation frameworks for systematic analysis of adversarial risks faced by CUAs remain scarce.
 A core challenge is the inherent tradeoff between maintaining a highly controlled environment to avoid real-world harms during evaluation and preserving realism to capture risks faced in actual deployment.
 As a result, prior studies have often been limited to unrealistic threat models \citep{liao2025eia, chen2025obvious}, potentially harmful case studies in live environments \citep{li2025commercial}, or evaluations lacking realistic, interactive interfaces \citep{ruan2024identifying, zhan-etal-2024-injecagent, debenedetti2024agentdojo}.
 To address similar needs for general CUA capability evaluation, interactive environments and benchmarks were developed to simulate testing of realistic computer-use tasks; however, these approaches fall short for adversarial CUA testing across the web and OS environments.
-VM-based sandboxes like OSWorld \citep{xie2024osworld} offer interactive desktop environments for OS-related computer-use scenarios but do not support secure web testing due to unrestricted browser access.
+VM-based sandboxes like OSWorld \citep{xie2024osworld, osworld_verified} offer interactive desktop environments for OS-related computer-use scenarios but do not support secure web testing due to unrestricted browser access.
 Conversely, isolated web replicas like WebArena \citep{zhouwebarena} and TheAgentCompany \citep{xu2024theagentcompany} ensure controlled web testing but lack the OS environment support that is needed to assess potential risks specific to OS.
-Furthermore, while adversarial frameworks concurrent with our work such as DoomArena \citep{boisvert2025doomarena}, SafeArena \citep{safearena2025}, and WASP \citep{evtimov2025wasp}, along with the earlier VWA-Adv \citep{wu2025dissecting}, support web-based adversarial testing, their lack of integrated hybrid web-OS environments limits the study of adversarial scenarios spanning the two environments (e.g., a web injection misleading the agent to perform a harmful OS action; see Figure~\ref{fig:figure1}).
+While frameworks like VWA-Adv \citep{wu2025dissecting}, DoomArena \citep{boisvert2025doomarena}, SafeArena \citep{safearena2025}, and WASP \citep{evtimov2025wasp} support web-based adversarial testing and OS-Harm \citep{kuntz2025harm} addresses OS risks, their lack of integrated \textit{hybrid web–OS} environments limits analysis of cross-environment adversarial scenarios (e.g., a web injection misleading an agent to perform a harmful OS action; see Figure \ref{fig:figure1}).